AMEERKOTTA/IBM-Data-Science-Professional-Certificate/README.md

 # **IBM-Data-Science-Professional-Certificate**
-### There are 10 Courses in this Professional Certificate.
+### There are 10 Courses in this Professional Certificate

 ### **Course 1 : What is Data Science**
 ### **Course 2 : Tools for Data Science**